When BJP entered the political stage in 2014, India was reeling in what we may call an economic crisis.

 But timing the market will not bear fruit.
 You must simply be aware of your risk appetite.

 Be careful.
-Analyse the market and then invest.
+Analyze the market and then invest.

 Disclaimer: The views expressed in this post are that of the author and not those of Groww